Interfaith marriage: Hinduism

 In Hinduism, sacred texts like the Vedas do not have any views on interfaith marriages by differentiating between people of different religions.
 This is because there was no other known religion in ancient India during their composition.
-Law books like the Manusmriti, Yajnavalkya Smriti, and the Parashara Smriti speak of marriage rules among various kula and gotra, i.e. marriage outside of the Hindu caste system (varṇa).
+Ancient Indian Law books like the Manusmriti, Yajnavalkya Smriti, and the Parashara Smriti speak of marriage rules among various kula and gotra, i.e. marriage outside of the Hindu caste system (varṇa).
 According to the caste system, marriage is normally between two individuals of the same varṇa.
-Marriages between men of higher birth and women of lower birth (anuloma) was sanctioned, but marriages between men of lower birth and women of higher birth (pratiloma) were frowned upon.
-Ancient Hindu literature identified four classes of varṇa: Brahmins, Kshatriyas, Vaishyas, and Shudras.
-However, the Hindu Marriage Act in India requires that both the bride and the bridegroom belong only to Hinduism or other Dhārmic religions (Buddhism, Jainism, and Sikhism) with the exclusion of non-Dhārmic religions, and if any of the two parties converts to any non-Hindu and non-Vedic religion, the marriage automatically becomes null and void.
-However, interfaith marriages are accepted under the Special Marriage Act of India.
+In ancient times, marriages between men of higher birth and women of lower birth (anuloma) was allowed, but marriages between men of lower birth and women of higher birth (pratiloma) were frowned upon.

 Sikhism

 Despite some gurdwaras allowing weddings between a Sikh and a non-Sikh, the vast majority oppose it.
 As per the 1945 Sikh Rehat Maryada (Code of Conduct), an interfaith anand karaj is not allowed within the Sikh faith.
 The 10th Sikh Guru had indicated within The 52 Hukams of Guru Gobind Singh that "a Sikh’s daughter must be married to a Sikh".
 In 2014, the Sikh Council in the United Kingdom developed a consistent approach towards marriages in gurdwaras where one partner is not of Sikh origin, following a two-year consultation with Gurdwara Sahib Committees, Sikh organizations, and individuals.
 The resulting guidelines were approved by the General Assembly of the Sikh Council in the United Kingdom on 11 October 2014, and state that gurdwaras are encouraged to ensure that both parties to an Anand Karaj wedding ceremony are Sikhs, but that where a couple chooses to undertake a civil marriage they should be offered the opportunity to hold an Ardas, Sukhmani Sahib Path, Akhand Path, or other service to celebrate their marriage in the presence of family and friends.
 Some gurdwaras permit mixed marriages, which has led to controversy.